 Journal · tools · regulation

 General-purpose workspaces (Notion and tools like it) are excellent at structuring information.
-They do not, by themselves, regulate arousal, sensory load, or activation.
+They do not, by themselves, lower pressure, reduce input load, or support activation.
 This piece names that distinction so you can pick software for the job you actually have — without shame for “failing” at organizing.
-Not medical advice.
+Not professional advice.

 Two different jobs